zilishen/documentation/content/nms/nim/how-to/nginx/access-control-for-templates-and-template-submissions.md

 authors: []
 ---

+## Overview

 With role-based access control (RBAC), administrators can determine who can create, read, update, and delete templates and template submissions.
-This access control lets you securely manage your NGINX configurations and their deployments.
+This access control helps you securely manage your NGINX configurations and deployments.

 ## Before You Begin

-- Ensure that the user has been added as a [basic authentication]({{< relref "" >}}) or [OpenID Connect (OIDC)]({{< relref "" >}}) user in NGINX Instance Manager.
+- Ensure the user is added as a [basic authentication]({{< relref "/nms/admin-guides/authentication/basic-authentication.md" >}}) or [OpenID Connect (OIDC)]({{< relref "/nms/admin-guides/authentication/oidc/getting-started-oidc.md" >}}) user in NGINX Instance Manager.
-- Familiarize yourself with the concepts of [Roles]({{< relref "/nms/admin-guides/rbac/assign-roles.md" >}}) and [Permissions]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) within Instance Manager as they are pivotal to managing access.
+- Familiarize yourself with the concepts of [Roles]({{< relref "/nms/admin-guides/rbac/assign-roles.md" >}}) and [Permissions]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) within Instance Manager as they are crucial for managing access.

 ## Assign Roles for Templates and Template Submissions

 To complete these steps, you need administrator access.

-1. **Log in to NGINX Instance Manager:**
-   - Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
+1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.

-2. **Access the Settings Menu:**
-   - Select **Settings** (gear icon) in the upper-right corner of the dashboard.
+2. Select **Settings** (gear icon) in the upper-right corner of the dashboard.

-3. **Navigate to User Management:**
-   - Select **Users** from the left navigation menu to manage individual users or **User Groups** for managing access at a group level.
+3. Select **Users** from the left menu to manage individual users or **User Groups** for managing access at a group level.

-4. **Define Access to Templates and Template Submissions:**
+4. Define access to templates and template submissions:
-   - To ensure proper management of NGINX configurations, [create or edit roles]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) to specify access to Templates and Template Submissions.
-This may involve defining CRUD permissions specific to the needs of managing NGINX configurations.
+   - To ensure proper management of NGINX configurations, [create or edit roles]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) to specify access to templates and template submissions.
+This may involve defining CRUD permissions specific to managing NGINX configurations.

-   - **Restricting access to Templates** is essential for controlling who can create and modify templates.
-This responsibility generally falls to administrators who have a comprehensive understanding of NGINX configurations.
+   - **Restricting access to templates** is essential for controlling who can create and modify templates.
+This responsibility generally falls to administrators with a comprehensive understanding of NGINX configurations.

-   - **Restricting access to Template Submissions** limits who can change submitted template inputs.
-This role could be assigned to application development teams so they can deploy and manage their apps themselves.
+   - **Restricting access to template submissions** limits who can change submitted template inputs.
+This role could be assigned to application development teams, allowing them to deploy and manage their apps themselves.

-5. **Assign or Modify Roles:**
+5. Assign or modify roles:
    - For individual users, select a user from the list and click **Edit User**.
 For user groups, select a group and click **Edit**.
-   - In the **Roles** list, select the roles that you want to assign to the user or user group.
-Ensure that the roles include permissions for managing Templates and/or Template Submissions.
+   - In the **Roles** list, select the roles you want to assign to the user or user group.
+Ensure that the roles include permissions for managing templates and/or template submissions.

-6. **Review and Save Changes:**
-   - After assigning roles and permissions, select **Save** to apply the changes.
+6. After assigning roles and permissions, select **Save** to apply the changes.

 ---

 ## Additional Templating Resources

 {{< include "nim/templates/additional-templating-resources.md" >}}